dedego/web-component-router/README.md

 You can make use of [dynamic imports](https://v8.dev/features/dynamic-import) if your build tooling supports it.
 If not make sure the components have been (imported and) defined.
 The imported component will be passed a `routeProps` object containing (in this case) a property `type` and `day` for the page-stocks component.

 > As of version 1.2.0 the routes need to be defined as `static get routes()`.
+> As of version 2.1.0 a render method is added to the route definitions`.

 **app.js**
 ```javascript